unoplatform/uno/doc/articles/uno-publishing-webassembly.md

 ### Packaging your app using the CLI

-To build your app from the CLI, on Windows, Linux or macOS:
+To build your app from the CLI, on Windows, Linux, or macOS:

-- Open a terminal, command line or powershell
+- Open a terminal, command line, or powershell
 - Navigate to your `csproj` folder
 - Publish the app using: